kovarmiko/GMDSS-mayday-calls/README.md

 ## Development server

+Run `npm install` populate the node_modules folder in order to set up depenencies

+Run `npm run wss:start` to start the websocket server.
+Please note that this should run in a separate process from the main development server for the angular app.

-Run `ng serve` for a dev server.
+In a separate terminal window `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding